killopper2233/QuestbookDE/README.md

 # What is Questbook Desktop Environment
-Questbook(DE) is a linux webkit based desktop environment.
-It looks like Windows 8 and ChromeOS, but functions like ChromiumoS.
+Questbook(DE) is a Electron based desktop environment that runs on openbox (Display manager).
+It looks like Windows 8 and ChromeOS, but functions like ChromiumOS (Being Web-based!).

 ### Screenshots: